Aarush-Kashyap-221CS201/Mitigation-of-DAO-Replay-attacks---IoT---Ns3---Team-22/README.md

 1. Raza et al., "SVELTE: Real-time intrusion detection in the Internet of Things"
 2. Dvir et al., "VeRA - Version Number and Rank Authentication in RPL"
 3. Ghaleb et al., "Addressing the DAO Insider Attack in RPL's Internet of Things Networks"

----

----

-**Made with ❤️ for IoT Security Research**

-*If this project helped your research, please consider giving it a ⭐!*